Guanomancer/dis-2025-04/README.md

 - Ethan Kabatchnik, DIS computer science student, Systems Engineering for Unity plugin.
 - Sarah Than, DIS computer science student, UI and UX engineering for Unity plugin.
 - Troels Windekilde, Guanomancer ApS, Tech lead and Web development.

+## Getting started
+The Unity project has a Demo scene.
+When running it, hit the Launch Browser button.
+In the browser, grant camera access when prompted and press Restart.
+Wave your hand in front of your camera and follow the onscreen instructions.

 # Requirements For Contributers
 The following are required for contributors to set up locally.